-Hard money deals default when red flags go unaddressed at origination.
-This list gives brokers a concrete checklist — borrower behavior, property condition, deal structure, and documentation gaps — that predict default risk before funding.
-Catching one flag rarely kills a deal; catching three or more in the same file signals a loan that needs restructuring or rejection.
+Hard money deals default when red flags are ignored at origination.
+This checklist covers 11 signals — borrower behavior, property valuation, deal structure, and documentation gaps — that predict default risk before funding.
+Catching one flag rarely kills a deal; three or more unmitigated flags in the same file signal a loan that needs restructuring or rejection.

 | Red Flag Category | Early Signal | Default Risk Level |